Table of Contents

 Section 3

-All possible amendments should be distributed to the Board one (1) week prior to the bylaw review to allow preparation for further deliberation.
+All possible amendments should be distributed to the Board one (1) week prior to the bylaw review to allow preparation for deliberation.
 Said amendments may be further amended by the Board during the bylaw review session.